aaroohhiiii/back-in-Time/README.md

 /logs → ?filter=cypher → /vault → console unlock
 ```

-## 📝 Notes

-### robots.txt Breadcrumb
-The `public/robots.txt` file contains a hidden reference to the breadcrumb system, providing an additional layer of discovery for users who explore the source code.

 ### Console Integration
 The unlock system is designed to work seamlessly with browser developer tools, encouraging users to explore and understand web technologies while solving the puzzle.